vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/installation.md

 ## How to report an issue or bug

-For bugs related to the Alpha, please create an issue via our [Issue Generator](https://issues.vuetifyjs.com/) using the following [Reproduction Template](https://v3-template.vuetifyjs.com/).
+For bugs related to the Beta, please create an issue via our [Issue Generator](https://issues.vuetifyjs.com/) using the following [Reproduction Template](https://v3-template.vuetifyjs.com/).
 At this time we are only accepting bugs for the following:

-- Vuetify components and functions available in the Alpha
+- Vuetify components and functions available in the Beta
 - Documentation content

 <alert type="info">